 Playing With Friends

-If you feel confident about you and your fellow players’ internet connections, just hop on a videoconferencing service (like Zoom or Google Hangouts).
+If you feel confident about you and your fellow players’ internet connections, just hop on a videoconferencing service (like Zoom or Google Hangouts; see more details at the end of this article!).
 Start a game on your laptop and use the screen sharing option so that players you’re on a call with can see the game.
 Everyone can play along on their own mobile devices by using a browser and going to Jackbox.tv.

 If you’re a Steam fan, you can skip the videoconferencing step and use Steam Remote Play Together.
 This feature allows you to share your local co-op games online with friends.
 Using Remote Play Together, only one person needs to own a copy of a Jackbox Games title.
 Up to four players (or more with faster internet connections) can join.
 You can find instructions for how to get started here.

 Discord screen sharing can also be a great option if you’re playing on a laptop.
 You and up to nine of your Discord friends can connect and have both the game and video enabled.
 You’ll want to see your friend’s face when they’re lying about being an alien in Push The Button.
-Learn more here.
+There is more about Discord further down, or learn more here.

 Some consoles also have screen share or co-stream abilities as long as you’re playing with someone who also owns that platform.
-For example, if you’re friends with someone else on Xbox One, co-streaming lets you and up to three friends merge your screens into one single Mixer broadcast.
-PS4 also has the ability to share screens with your friends.
+For example, PS4 also has the ability to share screens with your friends.
 Learn more about that here.

 When sharing these ways, we recommend wired internet connections when possible!